SpacePudding/time-report-tidigt/README.md

 # Time-report-tidigt

-Azure serverless function to time report given specific criteras.
+Azure serverless function to time report on trigger.
+Reads a google takeout json stored in a storage account in microsoft azure.